Aliases for CREB3L1 Gene

-CREB3L1 (CAMP Responsive Element Binding Protein 3-Like 1) is a Protein Coding gene.
-Diseases associated with CREB3L1 include Myxofibrosarcoma and Osteogenesis Imperfecta, Type Iii.
+CREB3L1 (CAMP Responsive Element Binding Protein 3 Like 1) is a Protein Coding gene.
+Diseases associated with CREB3L1 include Osteogenesis Imperfecta, Type Xvi and Myxofibrosarcoma.
 Among its related pathways are B Cell Receptor Signaling Pathway (sino) and cGMP-PKG signaling pathway.
-Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is CREB3L3.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is CREB3L2.

 UniProtKB/Swiss-Prot Summary for CREB3L1 Gene